KEEN Rising Stars

 Dr. Blake Hylton, Assistant Professor of Mechanical Engineering at Ohio Northern University (ONU), constantly searches for opportunities to improve his classes, draw connections between courses and content, and develop new and better ways to unlock the value in that content for students.
 The entrepreneurial mindset really encapsulates his spirit of continuous improvement and persistence through failure.

-In high school, Dr. Blake Hylton became interested in technology as a result of a program established by Black and Veatch, a large engineering firm in Kansas City.
+In high school, Blake Hylton became interested in technology as a result of a program established by Black and Veatch, a large engineering firm in Kansas City.
 An exciting, projects-based Research Science class in senior year of high school sealed the deal and convinced him that his future was in STEM.
 Recognizing the impact the high school STEM experiences had on him, Hylton has been giving back.
 Through an NSF grant, Hylton helps high schools “add engineering design content layered into core science classes.
 With the next generation science education standards, teachers need tools and training.
 We’re providing that, and at the same time, we are trying to get the kids excited about engineering and the mindset of the engineer.”

 Hylton stands out in the crowd.
 He has a full head of auburn hair with sideburns that border on mutton chops.
 He also wears bow ties.